getsentry/rfcs/text/XXXX-issue-platform-caps.md

 to undergo a symbolication step to be on the same level of fidelity as a regular error event.
 Likewise some transaction events might require more expensive processing to clean up the span data.
 Some of this is exploratory work.

+## Continuous Issue Monitoring

+Today an issue has relatively simplistic workflow transitions attached to them which make them rather static.
+An issue at any point is open/resolved or muted, but it does not perform many transitions by itself.

+Yet as a user of the product I make an implicit decision to ignore an issue by not paying attention to it.
+Sometimes however that issue which I am not paying attention to does change in frequency or importance.

+As such it would be interesting to explore the ability to have an issue transition between an implicit "not interesting" and "now spiking" state.
+Likewise with supergroups the individual issues within a larger issue might all together indicate that the outer group now entered some form of criticallity.

+As an extreme example the unavailability of a database or external service can cause an incident, spiking a lot of groups in the system and bump them up.
+This today requires an engineer to go in and resolve each group individually.
+More often this is just ignored and left around.
+Next time the same incident happens, it's hard to relate back to when it happened last because the incident is split across many individual groups.

+A sudden spike in such traffic could however be automatically sweeped up into an "incident superissue" and auto-resolved by the fact that these errors go away naturally.
+Next time the incident happens, the super group will spike again and could alert once more.